Princeton-CDH/cdh-ansible/docs/applications/prodigy.md

 Prodigy is written in python but it cannot be run directly in nginx with passenger, so we use supervisord to run it and then proxy with nginx.
-We also configure nginx to serve out page images that are used by the current prodigy annotation recipe.
+We also configure nginx to serve out page images for display in a custom image and text prodigy annotation recipe.

 ```mermaid